Learn how to make the coolest toy for kids right now, a Fidget Spinner, at home easily and without skate bearings!

 DIY Fidget Spinners without Skate Bearings

-Apply a dot of hot glue onto the toothpick and around the foam edge.
-Apply your pretty papered epoxy sticker on top.
+Apply a dot of hot glue to the toothpick and around the foam edge.
+Then, apply your pretty papered epoxy sticker on top.

 DIY Fidget Spinners without Skate Bearings

-Repeat for the other side, taking care not to squeeze the fidget spinner together as you work as this might prevent your spinner from rotating properly.
+Repeat for the other side, taking care not to squeeze the fidget spinner together as you work, as this might prevent the spinner from rotating properly.

 DIY Fidget Spinners without Skate Bearings